Asintotoo/ColorLib/README.md

-## ColorLib - A Color API for Minecraft Spigot Messages
+## ColorLib - A Color API for Minecraft Spigot Plugins

 How to include the API with Maven
 ```xml